What is the paneling made of?

 What is duck and deer paneling?

-We offer two styles that are often referred to as Duck and Deer Paneling.
-One is our Nature's Wood
+We offer one style that is often referred to as Duck and Deer Paneling.
+It is our Nature's Wood

 Do you offer seam tape to conceal seams and paneling ends?